-The core of Henschen's argument is three-fold: (1) the regress arguments against the deferred decision response fail, because in practice, scientists typically don't consider higher-order uncertainties (8-11); (2) if scientists accept or reject hypotheses, they need not do so categorically, but only hypothetically (11-12); (3) we can distinguish between using value judgments or pragmatic considerations in decisions to accept/reject or believe/disbelieve a hypothesis, and only pragmatic considerations are unavoidable (16).
+Although Henschen fails to consider the literature on the deferred decision response (B), he does make some arguments worth considering.
+The core of Henschen's argument is three-fold: (1) the regress arguments against the deferred decision response fail, because in scientific practice, scientists typically don't consider higher-order uncertainties (8-11); (2) if scientists accept or reject hypotheses, they need not do so categorically, but only hypothetically (11-12); (3) we can distinguish between using value judgments or pragmatic considerations in decisions to accept/reject or believe/disbelieve a hypothesis, and only pragmatic considerations are unavoidable (16).
 In that sense, science might not be entirely epistemically pure, but it can nevertheless remain value free.
-Although Henschen does not explicitly identify a fault with the form or premises of AIR, we can interpret him (and the other defenses in this category, as we saw in §2.2) as claiming that premise (6) of AIR is false.
-(Recall that premise (6) says, where weighing inductive risks involves non-epistemic consequences, it is legitimate to use non-epistemic values in the internal stages of science.)
+Although Henschen does not explicitly identify a fault with the form or premises of AIR (A), we can interpret him (and the other defenses in this category, as we saw in §2.2) as claiming that Premise (6) of AIR is false.
+(Recall that Premise (6) says, where weighing inductive risks involves non-epistemic consequences, it is legitimate to use non-epistemic values in the internal stages of science.)

-With respect to Henschen's consideration of the regress problem for the deferred decision response, he is aware of both the upstream and downstream versions.
-His argument tries to reduce the upstream regress of inductive risks (IR)-which concerns decisions like the weighing of inductive risks in determining evidence prior to considering how the evidence bears on the hypothesis-to the downstream regress of IR-which concerns secondorder uncertainty and the IR with accepting probability assignments.
+With respect to Henschen's consideration the regress problem for the deferred decision response, he is aware of both the upstream and downstream versions as presented by Rudner and Douglas, respectively.
+His argument tries to reduce the upstream regress of inductive risks (IR)-which concerns decisions like the weighing of inductive risks in determining evidence prior to considering how the evidence bears on the hypothesis-to the downstream regress of IR-which concerns second-order uncertainty and the IR with accepting probability assignments.
 This argument fails, because Henschen confuses IR with uncertainty.
-Henschen writes, "But the problem with Douglas's suggestion is that the inductive risk that is present at the three lower stages adds up to the total risk of the null hypothesis in accordance with the laws of probability" (2021, 7).
+Henschen writes, "But the problem with Douglas's suggestion is that the inductive risk that is present at the three lower stages adds up to the total risk of the null hypothesis in accordance with the laws of probability" [2021, p.
+7].
 Uncertainties can be aggregated in the way Henschen describes; but IR involve not only probabilities but outcomes, which are typically qualitatively different things.
-The appropriate value judgments concerning aggregated uncertainties at the conclusion of inquiry cannot be the same as value judgments concerning decisions made in intermediate stages of the process, which may concern outcomes quite orthogonal to later decisions.16 current lights because it cannot refute Havstad's reconstructed AIR.
+The appropriate value judgments concerning aggregated uncertainties at the conclusion of inquiry cannot be the same as value judgments concerning decisions made in intermediate stages of the process, which may concern outcomes quite orthogonal to later decisions.
+12